vardemin/zerodb/README.md

 Based on [kotlinx-io](https://github.com/Kotlin/kotlinx-io) implementation.
 (Distributed along with sources)

 ## Serialization
-ZeroDB uses [CBOR](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/formats.md#byte-arrays-and-cbor-data-types) format from [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
+ZeroDB can use any format from [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
+Strings encoded to and decoded from byte array in case of StringFormat like Json.

 ## Concurrency
 ZeroDB uses [Stately's](https://github.com/touchlab/Stately) synchronization implementation on IO operations and ConcurrentMutableMap for storing ZeroVault instances.